AbbadAnes/social-media-network-simulation/README.md

 <br>

 <h2>Evolution</h2>
-Finally it is time to see the evolution of the network after the various actions performed by users.
+Finally it's time to see the evolution of the network after the various actions performed by users.
 <br>

 ``` Mathematica